elastic/prodfiler-documentation/getting-started.md

 Sometimes it is difficult to get any DWARF information for an already-deployed binary.
 We are working on a solution that - in extreme circumstances - can be used to import symbols from a *similar* executable, e.g. the same software and version compiled from scratch.
-Please reach out if you have a need for this so we can prioritize the development accordingly.
+Please reach out if you have a need for this so we can prioritize development accordingly.